The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 Of all the button machines compared, the Badge-A-Minit hand press is the slowest and most difficult to operate.

-Even an experienced user will only be able to produce one button/badge a minute with a Badge-A-Minit hand press (hence their name...
+Even experienced users will only be able to produce one button/badge a minute with a Badge-A-Minit hand press (hence their name...
 Badge-A-Minit).

-Compare that to the Model 225's rate of up to 5 buttons in a single a minute.
+Compare that to our Model 225 button machine that can produce buttons at a rate of up to 5 buttons in a single a minute.

-One of the reasons the BAM hand press is that slow is that you must work with six different plastic assembly rings to create each button.
-Each ring must be positioned and manipulated in the proper manner and proper sequence for each and every button you make.
+One reason the Badge-A-Minit hand press is so slow is that you must work with six different plastic assembly rings to create each button.
+Each ring must be positioned and manipulated in the proper manner and proper sequence for each and every button you will ever make.

-Badge-A-Minit's web site says the BAM hand press system includes "easy to follow instructions".
+Badge-A-Minit's web site says the Badge-A-Minit hand press system includes "easy to follow instructions".

-After reading the following bulletin, taken verbatim from Badge-a-Minit's own newsletter, Button Talk (Button Talk, Fall 1998), let's see if you agree.
+Read the following bulletin, taken verbatim from Badge-a-Minit's own newsletter, Button Talk, and see if you agree.

 That article, entitled "The Red Ring Holds the Key!", starts out by saying that making buttons with a Badge-A- Minit hand press is "truly a simple process".

-Physical strength necessary to operate the Badge-A-Minit hand press
+Physical strength is needed to operate the Badge-A-Minit hand press

-Of all the machines compared, the Badge-A-Minit hand press requires the greatest amount of hand strength to make buttons.
+Of all the machines compared, the Badge-A-Minit hand press requires the greatest amount of hand strength.

 The Badge-A-Minit hand press is operated by squeezing the machine's handles together, so if you have weak hands or any sort of arthritic condition, this definitely is not the machine for you.
-And even if you have strong hands, they will likely be sore if you make very many buttons with this machine.
+And even if you do have strong hands, they will likely be sore if you need to make very many buttons.

 What takes place when making a button